How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Even after successful implantation, body weight remains a crucial factor.

-Every additional kilo increases the pressure on the implant.
-A balanced diet protects not only the heart and circulation but also your prosthesis.
+Every extra kilogram increases the pressure on the implant.
+A balanced diet therefore protects not only your heart and circulatory system, but also your prosthesis.

 Recommended: